220 Central Park South: Sales and completion

+In September 2015, Vornado increased its Bank of China loan by $350 million and terminated a commitment for a $500 million mezzanine loan.
+This loan came with an interest rate of 2%, much lower than the rates on loans obtained by the developers of other Billionaires' Row towers.
+Two months later, Vornado received an additional loan for the project, a $750 million unsecured term loan from multiple lenders.
+Half of 220 Central Park South's units were under contract by the end of the third quarter of 2015.
+To impress prospective residents, Roth hired his son Jordan's friend, fashion designer Zac Posen, to design uniforms for the building's staff.
 The base of the tower was under construction by late 2015.
 Aboveground work reached 15 stories in February 2016 and 25 stories by that May.
 In November 2016, Justin Casquejo, a thrill-seeking teenage free solo climber and stunt performer, hung from the not-yet-completed tower.

 The construction process was generally secretive, and Roth did not host any press events for the building, nor did he invite reporters inside or reveal many of the design details.
 One construction worker was reportedly fired just for taking a picture of the building's interior.
 The real estate magazine The Real Deal reported in July 2018, "It has now been two years, eight months and 28 days since Vornado Realty Trust deigned to update Wall Street on sales at 220 Central Park South."
 According to Roth, the lack of updates was an intentional move for "competitive reasons".
 Brokers and lawyers uncovered floor plans and proposed prices by reviewing an offering plan filed with the Attorney General of New York, while reporters filed Freedom of Information Act requests to recover data from the offering plan.